duncan-G/AuthenticationSample/README.md

 - **🔐 TLS/SSL**: Automatic certificate generation and management
 - **📈 Production Ready**: Includes logging, monitoring, and health checks

+## 🔒 Security Notes

+- All `.env` and `.env.docker` files are git-ignored
+- `.env.template` files are committed to the repository
+- Never commit sensitive values in environment files
+- Use strong, unique passwords for each environment

 ## 🚀 Quick Start

 ### Prerequisites